Customer success manager salary North Carolina

 What is the average customer success manager salary in North Carolina?

-Based on community submissions, the median base salary for a Customer Success Manager in North Carolina is updated in real time from our database above.
+Based on 12 North Carolina submissions in our database, the median base salary for a Customer Success Manager in North Carolina is $102,500, with a median OTE of $140,000.

 How do CSM salaries in North Carolina compare to the national average?